gravitational/predicate-lang/spec.md

 ## Data model

-* All facts and rules are stored in the database.
+* All predicate clauses are stored in the database.
 * Clauses have an optional expiration and policy attributes.
+When clause expires, clients reload the state of the prolog interpreter.
-* Clients can retrieve, delete all clauses related to the same policy
+* Clients can retrieve, delete all clauses related to the same policy just like with any other database.

 ```prolog
 % show me all policies